DJJo14/esp32_rmt_uart/Readme.md

 # Finding so far
 I tested a lot op baud rates, and my pc recived them perfectly a usb to uart reciver.
-A test with 2 modbus client is working with the esp32_rmt_uart!! with a interval from 5 sec and 12 holding registers per uart.
+A test with 2 modbus client is working with the esp32_rmt_uart!! with a interval from 0.5 sec and 12 holding registers per uart. and it workd good.
 It is almost the same as the normal uart!

 There are still some small bugs and features, but i am working on it.
 Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt perriferal.